p4-team/ctf/2015-10-02-dctf/misc_200_try_harder/README.md

 * gzip named part0
 * zip named part3, encrypted with a password

 We start with analysis of the part0 archive and first thing we notice is that 4MB archive decompresses into a 4GB jpg file.
-Hexeditor analysis shown that the archive is filled with some strange padding.
-Removing it made it possible to recover the [file](./misc200.jpg).
-In reality it is not a jpg file at all, it's a DOS/MBR bootsector.
+In reality it turned out that is isn't a jpg file at all, it's a DOS/MBR bootsector.
 Mounting it gives the picture:

 ![](./pk8gZNX.jpg)

 Further analysis of bootsector file with hexeditor gives us also some links to imgur but nothing useful.
-Further analysis of the part0 archive with binwalk give us a hidden [plik mp3](./3pm.redrah-yrt.mp3), containing a reversed recording of `try harder`.
+Further analysis of the part0 archive with binwalk give us a hidden [mp3 file](./3pm.redrah-yrt.mp3), containing a reversed recording of `try harder`.
 Analysis of this file allows us to find an interesting string inside ID3 tags:

 `aHR0cDovL2RjdGYuZGVmLmNhbXAvX19kbmxkX18yMDE1X18vcGFydDEuaHRtbATXXX`